Flemington

 Source / Links: Link 1 Link 2

-A $68.2 million redevelopment project creating a state-of-the-art community recreation facility featuring an indoor 25-metre pool with eight lanes, learn-to-swim pool, children's water play area with spouts and fountains, expanded gym with modern equipment and 24-hour access, three full-sized multipurpose courts, health and wellness areas for group fitness classes, accessible change rooms with Changing Places facility, community meeting room, and cafe.
-The centre officially opened on September 29, 2025, replacing the original 1976 facility.
-Construction began in 2022 after community consultation, with the project timeline extended due to asbestos remediation works.
-The facility is managed by YMCA Victoria and features environmentally friendly innovations including rooftop solar panels, heat recovery technology, and an 80,000-litre rainwater tank.
+A $68.2 million redevelopment of the Kensington Community Aquatic and Recreation Centre in JJ Holland Park, delivering a state-of-the-art facility featuring an indoor 25-metre eight-lane pool, learn-to-swim pool, children's water play area with spouts and fountains, expanded gym with 24-hour access, three full-sized multipurpose courts, health and wellness areas, accessible change rooms including Changing Places facility, community meeting room, seven-day caf‚, and sustainable features such as rooftop solar panels, heat recovery technology, and rainwater harvesting.
+Officially opened on 29 September 2025 and managed by YMCA Victoria on behalf of the City of Melbourne.

 Employment